 First Responder Tales was a free 4-part symposia series for Los Angeles theater practitioners – individuals, companies, ensembles – and stakeholders – artists from all disciplines, advocates, policy makers, journalists, funders, activists, educators.
 The series provided a place to get together and join in a conversation about the work of First Responders and its place in the greater Los Angeles landscape.

-To learn more about the symposia series, visit our blogger Ramona Pilar Gonzales’ (pictured at left) First Responder Tales Blog to read her insightful take on all of the events.
+CLICK HERE to learn more about the symposia series and to read Ramona Pilar Gonzales' insightful take on all of the events.